sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 ### Disable Forced Programs

-The following command runs a program outside the sandox, even if the program is forced.
+The following command runs a program outside the sandbox, even if the program is forced.
 It is similar to using the Run Outside Sandbox option from the sandbox selection window of the Run Sandboxed command.
 ```
   "C:\Program Files\Sandboxie\Start.exe"  /dfp            c:\path\to\program.exe
   "C:\Program Files\Sandboxie\Start.exe"  /disable_force  c:\path\to\program.exe
 ```

 Note that /dfp and /disable_force are identical.
+You can also select this option by holding the Ctrl and Shift keys down when you click the Run Sandboxed command.

 An older form of this command can temporarily disable the forced programs mode, for all programs.
 It is similar in function to using the Disable Forced Programs command from the [Tray Icon Menu](TrayIconMenu.md#disable-forced-programs) in Sandboxie Control (and not the [File Menu](FileMenu.md#disable-forced-programs)).
 ```